 Deborah Ladner O'Donnell

-Tenley successfully defended her Ph.D. dissertation in March of 2009 and is currently working in the laboratory of Scott Pomeroy at Children's Hospital, Boston, MA studying the mechanisms of medulloblastoma formation.
+Tenley graduated from Marlboro College, and joined the lab group of Prof. Elena Casey.
+Tenley successfully defended her Ph.D. dissertation in March of 2009 and joined the laboratory of Scott Pomeroy at Children's Hospital, Boston, MA studying the mechanisms of medulloblastoma formation.
+She is a Research Fellow in Neurology at Boston Childrens Hospital.

 Zhuo (June) Meng

 Ernest entered the Ph.D. program in Jan.
 2003 after obtaining an MD from the University of Yaounde in Cameroon.
-His interests are in immunology and parasitology.
-He joined the laboratory of Prof. Steven Singer where his research project focused on the changes in gene expression in mice that are infected with the parasite Giardia lamblia.
-He also investigated the role of innate immune mechanisms in the elimination of this protozoan.
+He joined the laboratory of Prof. Steven Singer and completed his dissertation in 2008.